-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
-In some cases, you may be able to obtain a drug that is not on the "Drug list."
-For more information, please see Chapter 9.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
+(For more information about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the Drug List.
+(For more information, please see Chapter 9.)

-Section 3.2 There are six cost sharing tiers for drugs on the "Drug List"
+Section 3.2 There are one cost sharing tier for drugs on the Drug List